 1. Millets are a great source of carbs, so add them to your meals to reap the benefits.
 Chona advises, “Have jowar roti or bajra paratha with a bowl of green vegetables.
 That’s the best way you can incorporate carbs into your diet, because vegetables will give you soluble fibre, while millets will give you insoluble fibre.
 Millets are also naturally gluten-free”.

 2. Make a chilla (Indian pancake) with lots of vegetables.
-Chona suggests, “For dinner, it’s a good idea to replace your roti with a mung dal or besan chilla.
+Chona suggests, “For dinner, it’s a good idea to replace your roti with a moong dal or besan chilla.
 This is something I often tell my clients.
 Rather than make something like a chickpea wrap which uses chickpeas into a maida roti, make a moong dal chilla and a paneer or tofu wrap.
 So your dal is working like a carb, and you are also getting higher protein from your meal.”

 3. Have whole grain bread with eggs for a nutritious breakfast.